 Quality of seeds:

 Always make sure you get good quality capsicum seeds to grow.
 There are many people out there who see seeds but not all are trustworthy.
-The first time I tried to grow capsicum in pot, I bought seeds from an online vendor who guaranteed they are “top rated”.
+The first time I tried to grow capsicum in a pot, I bought seeds from an online vendor who guaranteed they are “top rated”.

 The seeds germinated well and the plant grew well too.
 The real shock came when the plant started fruiting.
 I was expecting big and plumpy capsicums but what came out were small and feeble ones!
 I was totally frustrated that I sought the help of some of my gardening friends, who in turn found out the culprit- yes, the seeds!
 Therefore, make sure you get the seeds from a trusted contact.
 The next time I bought from Trustbasket and the result- my little one enjoyed the juicy capsicums in his pizza!